vouch-opensource/containerd-healthcheck/README.md

 #### `checks`

-The section is a list of health checks to be performed by the `containerd-healthcheck`
+This section is a list of health checks to be performed by the `containerd-healthcheck`.
+Each health check is configured through the following data structure:

 * `container_task:` task name of the container, mostly the same as container
 * `execution_period`: check interval to be executed (in seconds)